Self-B\"acklund curves in centroaffine geometry and Lam\'e's equation: Self-B acklund curves: first study

 \subsection{Period two: flexibility and Radon curves}

 In this section we show that self-B\"acklund curves of period two, that is, $\alpha=\pi/2$, exhibit a substantial flexibility.
-A similar result for Ulam's flotation in equilibrium problem was known for a long time \cite{Au,Zi}.
+A similar result, for the value of the density 1/2, was known for a long time for Ulam's flotation in equilibrium problem \cite{Au,Zi}.

 Let us construct a self-B\"acklund curve of period two as a closed trajectory of a vector field $V$ on the space of origin-centered parallelograms.
 Let the vertices be $P_1,P_2,-P_1,-P_2$, and let the vector field have the values $V_1, V_2, -V_1, -V_2$ at these vertices, respectively.